Indiana vs Miami Players to Watch - Second Round

 Top Players to Watch: Indiana vs. Miami - Second Round

-Trayce Jackson-Davis and Norchad Omier are two players to watch on Sunday at 8:40 PM ET, when the Indiana Hoosiers match up with the Miami Hurricanes in the second round of the NCAA tournament at MVP Arena.
+Trayce Jackson-Davis and Norchad Omier are two players to watch on Sunday at 8:40 PM ET, when the Indiana Hoosiers go head to head with the Miami Hurricanes in the second round of the NCAA tournament at MVP Arena.

-In the article below, we'll give you all the info you need to know about who to watch in this matchup on TNT.
+In the article below, we'll give you all the info you need to know about who to look out for in this matchup on TNT.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!